alexsam29/MyCheckUp/UseCases.md

 1.5 **System Use Case Preconditions**:
 -	The system is online and working.
 -	The Admin has logged in to use the system.
--	The clinic representatives signed a partnership contract.
--	The clinic representatives provided all necessary documents with the information about the clinic.

 1.6 **System Use Case Successful Post Conditions**:
 -	An Admin has successfully added a clinic information to the system.